roolebo/tianocore.github.io/UEFI-Variable-Runtime-Cache.md

 system time in SMM when SMM UEFI variables are enabled.

 * Pros:
-  * Improved system boot time
+  * Improves system boot time
-  * Improved system stability
+  * Improves system stability
-  * Less SMI impact on the operating system (of particular importance in real-time operating systems)
+  * Reduces SMI impact on the operating system (of particular importance in real-time operating systems)
 * Cons:
-  * Increase in runtime system memory
+  * Increases in runtime system memory

     > Note: The memory increase is relatively minimal where the increase size is equal to the sum of the size of all non-volatile UEFI variable stores on the platform.
 Typically there is just one non-volatile variable store.